oauth-wg/oauth-selective-disclosure-jwt/main.md

 ```

-`SD-RELEASES` follows the structure of `SD-CLAIMS` and can be a simple object with claim names mapped to values and salts:
+`SD-RELEASES` follows the structure of `SD-CLAIMS` and can be a simple object with claim names mapped to values and random values:

 ```
 SD-RELEASES = (
-    CLAIM-NAME: (DISCLOSED-SALT, DISCLOSED-VALUE)
+    CLAIM-NAME: (DISCLOSED-RANDOM, DISCLOSED-VALUE)
 )
 ```